 How to describe your experience in your CV?
 Should all existing positions be entered there?
-Read about it in our article!
+Read about it in our article on!
 Experience is probably the most important item in your CV.
 And because the most important, it is often and the most problematic.
 We are here to help to make it easier for you to describe this experience on your CV.
 Here are some tips, tested on real people.

 Research shows that about 50 people respond to one position offered.
 It is true that the recruiter spends an average of 4 minutes reading the CV, but it is that the first 6 seconds decide whether the application will be rejected or read further.